syedumerahmedcode/docker/README.md

 - Conflict happens when same port is used by two or more containers on host machine.
 - This is done via port binding.
 After port binding is done, we can connect the container port to the host port.

-For eaxmple: conatiner has port: 3000 whereas host has port:3001. now, afetr port binding, if one writes command: some-app://localhost:3001, it will connect to port's 3000 port.
+For eaxmple: container has port: 3000 whereas host has port:3001. now, after port binding, if one writes command: some-app://localhost:3001, it will connect to port's 3000 port.
+In other wods, _3000:3000_ means that the port of the host machine (left side 3000) is connected to the port of the container(right side 3000).

 In real world, the following command: docker run -p6000:6379 redis, means that _6000_ port of host machine is connected to the _6379_ port of the container.